- Bookkeepers don't require a degree to do their job in keeping and managing your business's books.

 Accountants will have a strong understanding of taxation and are best positioned to provide advice about what your obligations and duties are in that regard.

-What does each role cost, and do I need one or the other – or both?
+What does each role cost, and do I need an accountant or a bookkeeper – or both?

-We’ve already looked at the differing roles and responsibilities of bookkeepers and accountants, so the fees associated with each of the roles are going to aligned to their duties.
+We’ve already looked at the differing roles and responsibilities of bookkeepers and accountants, so the fees associated with each of the roles are going to align to their duties.